AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

                 <ul>
                     <li>Nothing can satisfy the required slice category:organDonationConsent.
 See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/6"> Github issue 6</a>.</li>
                     <li>Nothing can satisfy the implementations of invariants <span style="font-family:courier;">inv-dh-cons-01</span> and <span style="font-family:courier;">inv-dh-cons-02</span>.
 See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/5"> Github issue 5</a>.</li>
-                    <li>Instances of Consent that contain parts of Consent.category:organDonationConsent or Consent.except.action that are intended to be optional, including text and coding.display, will be rejected.
+                    <li>Instances of Consent that contain parts of category:organDonationConsent or except.action that are intended to be optional, including text and coding.display, will be rejected.
 See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/2"> Github issue 2</a>.</li>
                 </ul>
             </td>
         </tr>